geekclick/street-food/README.md

 License
-StreetEats is licensed under the Apache License.
+StreetEats is licensed under the MIT License.